vgc-carneiro/oktara-logistics-management/README.md

-# API - Logistics Management System - By Vinicius Carneiro
+# Logistics Management System - By Vinicius Carneiro

 ## Description

-An API responsible to manage storage, inventory and transportation of packages.
+A project responsible to manage storage, inventory and transportation of packages.

 ## Prerequisites